calebewhite/MISY225/README.md

 # Python Projects

-## Here is a sample of what I've done with Python
+## Here is a sample of what I've done with Python.

 # Codecademy 'Biodiversity' Project:
 (https://github.com/calebewhite/PythonProjects/blob/main/biodiversityproject.ipynb)